mike-ward/mike-ward.github.io/_posts/2008-07-08-visual-studio-2008---how-to-make-resources-public.md

 ---
 layout: post
-title:  Visual Studio 2008 - How to make resources public
+title: 'Visual Studio 2008 - How to make resources public'
 ---
 Vacation over.
 Back to the good stuff.